 What if I'm not eligible for government funding?

-You could apply for a grant through the Blind Foundation or another organisation.
+You could apply for a grant through Blind Low Vision NZ or another organisation.

 Visit the Ministry of Health website for more information about medical problems that can cause loss of sight.